What Is The Court Process For Dividing Real Property In A Divorce?

 Common mistakes when dividing real property include (a) failing to take adequate steps to value the real property or the equity in the real property, (b) structuring the division of alimony, child support, and real property in such a way that they cannot maintain the mortgage,(c) agreeing to an award of a portion of the equity in the marital home by giving the other party too much time to refinance or sell the property, (d) giving up too big of a concession elsewhere in the divorce settlement agreement, in order to keep the marital home, for sentimental reasons, or (e) giving up the marital home too easily, for a variety of reasons.
 The Law Office of Kelly Peterson routinely assists people in avoiding these and other kinds of mistakes when dividing the marital real property in a divorce.

 For more information on Court Process For Dividing Real Property, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.